ta4j/ta4j-wiki/How-to-contribute.md

 git checkout develop
 ```

-You should always create a new branch for enhancements or bug fixes:
+You should always create a new branch (forked from ``develop`` branch) for enhancements or bug fixes:
 ```
 git checkout -b feature/name-of-your-feature-branch git push --set-upstream origin feature/*